Richmond History 40 (2019) has 82 pages and the price is £5 (£4 members). Find out more about this issue.Buy online via PayPal (post-free in the UK)::

 Old Palace Lane is arguably Richmond’s most historic street.
 Many of the changes and developments that have made the town what it is today are reflected in this quiet little lane, the former tradesman’s entrance to Richmond Palace.

-Old Palace Lane: Medieval to Modern Richmond by Derek Robinson and Simon Fowler tells the story of the Lane, the people who have lived there, and its buildings.
-A second edition was published in March 2020.
+The book tells the story of the Lane, the people who have lived there, and its buildings.

 The book is is priced at £7, and is available direct from us, postage-free in the UK, using the link below: